National security of Colombia

 This article covers national and international security issues in Colombia.

 External threats

 Colombia does not face any known foreign threats.
 The only neighbor that might pose a potential military challenge over as-yet unresolved territorial disputes relating to the maritime boundary, where there may be oilfields, would be Venezuela.
 The two countries have not allowed the occasional security incidents involving Colombian guerrillas and paramilitaries along their long common border to escalate into a serious issue since both nations concluded a bilateral free-trade agreement in 1991.

-The already strong cross-border trade links between Colombia and Venezuela were solidified in July 2004 with an agreement to build a US$320 million natural gas pipeline between the two countries.
+Cross-border trade links between Colombia and Venezuela were solidified in July 2004, although the relationship was previously strong, with an agreement to build a US$320 million natural gas pipeline between the two countries.
 As a friendly gesture on that occasion, President Álvaro Uribe canceled the planned purchase of French made AMX-30 tanks from Spain and their deployment on the border with Venezuela.